-Staff and governors are regularly reminded of their responsibilities under the Equality Act, for example during meetings.
-Where this has been discussed during a meeting it is recorded in the meeting minutes.
+Staff and governors are regularly reminded of their responsibilities under the Equality Act - for example, during meetings.
+Where this has been discussed during a meeting, it is recorded in the meeting minutes.

-New staff receive training on the Equality Act as part of their induction, and all staff receive refresher training every September.
+New staff receive training on the Equality Act as part of their induction, and all staff receive refresher training each year.

-The school has a designated member of staff for monitoring equality issues, and an equality link governor.
+The school has a designated member of staff for monitoring equality issues (Sharon Peters, Deputy Head) , and an equality link governor - Nicola Welch.
 They regularly liaise regarding any issues and make senior leaders and governors aware of these as appropriate.